schizoidnightmares/schizoidnightmares.com/terms.md

 1. referring URL (if applicable)
 1. user agent

 I will do my best to periodically clear the logs older than two months.
 However, that is a manual process, and I may not do it on time every period.
-You are welcome to <a href="{{ site.contact.url }}" target="{{ site.contact.target }}">contact me</a> about any privacy concerns.
+You are welcome to {% include contact.html text="contact me" %} about any privacy concerns.

 Aside from investigating technical issues, I do not use this data for any other internal purposes.
 I also do not share this data with others unless in cooperation with the authorities.
 In such an event and unless compelled to otherwise by law, I would publicly disclose this cooperation with respect to both individual privacy and public transparency.

 ## Security
-If you have discovered a security vulnerability, please <a href="{{ site.contact.url }}" target="{{ site.contact.target }}">inform me privately</a>.
+If you have discovered a security vulnerability, please {% include contact.html text="inform me privately" %}.
 Due to limited financial resources, I cannot provide any financial rewards for useful reports.
 However, I am more than happy to acknowledge your work publicly.
 I will try my best to disclose reported security vulnerabilities promptly and responsibly.

 ## Patreon terms
 Since I have yet to publish my Patreon page (and may not for some time), these terms are only here for future use.